RallyApps/sdk2-test-utils/example/README.md

 * [Defect CRUD](crud) - Demonstrates writing tests for an app which performs a full Create/Read/Update/Delete lifecycle of a defect.
 Includes mocking WSAPI ajax calls (both success and error conditions), the helper functions `pit` and `onceCalled`, and writing jasmine expectations.
-* [Blocked Defects By IterationGrid](grid) - Demonstrates writing tests for an app which renders a grid of blocked defects.
+* [Blocked Defects By Iteration Grid](grid) - Demonstrates writing tests for an app which renders a grid of blocked defects.
 Includes mocking WSAPI ajax calls, working with custom context and timebox scope, the helper functions `pit` and `onceFired`, and writing jasmine expectations